evanl714/Gambler.Bot.Core/README.md

 ```

-Check out Gambler.Bot.AutoBet and Gambler.Bot for examples of how Gambler.Bot.Core has been implemented there.
+Check out Gambler.Bot.Strategies and Gambler.Bot for examples of how Gambler.Bot.Core has been implemented there.